 \subsection{Sequential Recommendation}

+Sequential recommendation has received increasing attention in integrating diffusion models into recommender systems, where the goal is to predict the next item a user will interact with.
+Fig. \ref{fig:sequential} illustrates how diffusion models generally operate in sequential recommendation.
+When the sequence serves as the diffusion target, it is reconstructed through the diffusion process.
+When it serves as guidance, it informs the reverse process to recover the target item embedding.
+In cases where it functions as both target and guidance, the sequence guides the reverse process to reconstruct itself while informing the target item embeddings.

+Table~\ref{tab:empirical_sr} compares representative diffusion-based sequential recommendation models on three datasets.
+Diffusion-based methods consistently outperform the strongest baselines reported in their respective papers in terms of HR@20 and NDCG@20.
+The early approach, DreamRec \cite{yang2024generate}, demonstrates substantial gains over contrastive models, and more recent variants enlarge the margin by refining guidance mechanisms.

-Sequential recommendation has gathered lots of attention in integrating diffusion models in recommender systems, where the system predicts the next item that the user will interact with, as shown in Fig. \ref{fig:sequential}.
-After recognizing POI as a special application of sequential recommendation, we further categorize other papers based on their uses of the historical sequence into three subgroups: sequence as diffusion target and guidance, sequence as diffusion target, and sequence as diffusion guidance.
-In sequential recommendation, the historical sequence can be the subject of the diffusion process, guidance in the reverse process, or both.
+Besides recognizing POI recommendation as a special case of sequential recommendation in Fig. \ref{fig:taxonomycore}, we categorize other approaches based on their use of the historical sequence into three subgroups: sequence as diffusion target and guidance, sequence as diffusion target, and sequence as diffusion guidance.
+In these approaches, the historical sequence can serve as the subject of the diffusion process, as guidance in the reverse process, or both.